-- In all land use designations permitting housing, in accordance with specific zones in the Zoning By-law, Council will encourage a range of housing types to increase choice and affordability.
-Concentration of a single housing type in one area will be avoided. - 3.
-Council will establish a target for net residential density in Section 8.6 Land Development Guidelines, such that the projected number of housing units can be accommodated within the serviceable land supply. - 4.
-Council will target a percentage of affordable housing units for ownership in Section 8.6 Land Development Guidelines. - 5.
-Council will monitor the housing supply on a regular basis and collaborate with agencies to assess housing needs.
+- 1. Council will plan for a population of approximately 13,050 and 4,500 dwelling units by the year 2030. - In all land use designations permitting housing, in accordance with specific zones in the Zoning By-law, Council will encourage a range of housing types to increase choice and affordability.
+Concentration of a single housing type in one area will be avoided. - Council will establish a target for net residential density in Section 8.6 - Land Development Guidelines, such that the projected number of housing units can be accommodated within the serviceable land supply. - 4.
+Council will target a percentage of affordable housing units for ownership in Section 8.6 Land Development Guidelines. - Council will monitor the housing supply on a regular basis and collaborate with agencies to assess housing needs.